-EFA's are terrific home remedies for psoriasis, but only when they're used correctly.
+Essential fatty acids are terrific home remedies for psoriasis and eczema, but only when they're used correctly.
 Here's why you need to be supplementing with these vital nutrients everyday if you want to rid yourself of this horrible condition...

-Yes, essential fatty acid supplementation really is one of the most powerful natural cures and home remedies for psoriasis in existence!
+Yes, essential fatty acid supplementation really is one of the most powerful natural remedies for psoriasis and eczema in existence!

-First off, there are two types of EFA’s your body must have - omega-3 and omega-6.
-However, two much omega-6 EFA’s, especially arachidonic acid, and not enough omega-3’s will actually result in inflammation type disorders including psoriasis.
-Unfortunately, most people’s diets are highly geared toward omega-6 and very low in omega-3.
+There are two types of EFA’s your body must have - omega-3 and omega-6.
+However, two much omega-6 EFA’s, especially arachidonic acid, and not enough omega-3’s will actually result in inflammation type disorders, including psoriasis and eczema.
+The problem is, most people’s diets are highly geared toward omega-6 and very low in omega-3.

 So the best way to get your daily supply of GLA, without consuming too much arachidonic acid, is by taking evening primrose oil (this oil is also a rich source of omega-3).
-Just keep in mind that you will need to take at least six 1000mg capsules a day to reap the full benefits.
+Just keep in mind that you will need to take around five 1000mg capsules a day to reap the full benefits.

-For omega-3’s you can’t go past good old fish oil.
-This stuff works so well that even doctors are now beginning to prescribe it to their patients for inflammation type diseases.
+For omega-3’s, you can’t go past good old fish oil.
+This oil works so well that even doctors are now prescribing it to their patients for inflammation type diseases.

-You will also need to take at least six to eight 1000 mg capsules per day for the fish oil to have maximum effect.
-(Yes, that’s a grand total of 12-14,000 milligrams per day).
-And as a further benefit of taking both these supplements together, the GLA in the evening primrose oil actually increases the anti-inflammatory effectiveness of the omega-3s in the fish oil… by a big amount!
+You will also need to take around five 1000 mg capsules per day of the fish oil for it to have maximum effect.
+(Yes, that’s a grand total of 10,000 milligrams a day).
+And as a further benefit of taking both these supplements together, the GLA in the evening primrose oil actually increases the anti-inflammatory effectiveness of the omega-3s in the fish oil… by a big amount in fact!

 Of course, with fish oil supplements it’s always important to watch out for contamination of mercury and other heavy metals.
 Make sure the supplement company you purchase from can prove their products are free of heavy metals, rather than just stating on their container that they are “regularly tested for heavy metals”.